strontic/strontic.github.io/xcyclopedia/library/OSPPC.DLL-2B26EB559943B3E47CACD3099B6AEC93.md

 ## Possible Misuse

 *The following table contains possible examples of `OSPPC.DLL` being misused.
-While `OSPPC.DLL` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `OSPPC.DLL` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --